Brittany – Breizh

 Brittany is the core area of Western Europe megalithic culture.

-It is the land of the mysterious stone alignments whose origin remains unknown.
+It is the land of the mysterious megaliths alignments whose origin remains unknown; the most famous are in Carnac.

 The region’s ‘modern’ history began 15 centuries ago, when the inhabitants of ancient Britania immigrated to Armorica to escape the Germanic invasions.